nwjs/node/doc/api/cli.md

 > Stability: 1.1 - Active Development

 When enabled, Node.js parses the `HTTP_PROXY`, `HTTPS_PROXY` and `NO_PROXY`
-environment variables during startup, and tunnels requests over the specified proxy.
+environment variables during startup, and routes requests through the specified proxy.

+Use this only with proxies that are trusted and authorized for the deployment.
+Proxy support is intended for reaching external networks through authorized proxy servers, for example when a firewall requires one.
+It is not for hiding traffic or evading network policy.
+See [Built-in Proxy Support][].

 This is equivalent to setting the [`NODE_USE_ENV_PROXY=1`][] environment variable.
 When both are set, `--use-env-proxy` takes precedence.